loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 Notice there are few missing pieces annotated with TODO comments.
 Well come back to them very soon.
-Remember, when practicing TDD in small steps, the goal is to add as little test code as needed to uncover a missing piece in the production code, and then add just enough production code to make our new test pass (while keeping all existing tests passing too).
+Remember, when practicing TDD in small steps, the goal is to add as little test code as needed to uncover a missing piece in the production code, and then add just enough production code to make your new test pass (while keeping all existing tests passing too).

 Run the tests and watch the new test fail: